hermit-os/hermit-rs-template/README.md

 ### Run the Application in QEMU

-Download the rusty-loader binary from its [releases page](https://github.com/hermitcore/rusty-loader/releases).
+Download the loader binary from its [releases page](https://github.com/hermitcore/loader/releases).

 ```
 $ qemu-system-x86_64 \